NASA-IMPACT/veda-ui/docs/content/frontmatter/layer.md

 **zoomExtent**
 `[int, int] | fn(bag)`
 Minimum and maximum zoom values for the layer.
 Below the minimum zoom level the layer will not be shown, but markers will be displayed to indicate where data is available.
+For raster and zarr layer, only minimum zoom will be respected and the maximum zoom will be automatically fetched from STAC endpoint.

 **sourceParams**
 `object`